miguelm9/REACT-PhoneCatalog/README.md

 *`service`: Here we have `PhoneDetailService.java` which handles the POST request that enters through `/details`.
 It returns the element number ID from the PhoneDTO list.\

 *`utils`: In the utils package I have put `PhoneListCreator.java` which the only thing it does is create a list full of PhonesDTO.

+There is, as well, a mirror project structure in which I have the tests for the `controller` and the `service`